Kazuo256/luxproject/README.md

     New extensions may appear on the future, as I learn more and think up new ideas ;).

-II.
-Usage notes:
+2. Usage notes:

-    1)  The Lua module itself is named as "lux", so import it with
+    1. The Lua module itself is named as "lux", so import it with

           require "lux.object"